-As a Developer you should know the concept and idea behind the change pointers.
-I know when i say change pointers 40% readers mind will trigger two words:
+As a Developer you should know the concept and idea behind change pointers.
+I know when I say change pointers 40% readers mind will trigger two words:

 BDCPS (or BDCP2).

-Ya you are right all the change pointers stored inside these tables.
-The main hero behind this is SMD(Shared Master Data)
+Yes, you are right all the change pointers stored inside these tables.
+The main hero behind this is SMD (Shared Master Data)

 The SMD tool is connected to the change document interface.
 If the master data changes are to be distributed, the application writes a change document.
 The contents of this are passed to the SMD tool.
 The tool writes change pointers, reads the application data and creates the master IDoc.

-Sometimes you might come across reuirement wherein you need to manually make entries into these tables which can be achieved by standard function module For this check out the Function group BD01 where you will find Function modules like CHANGE_POINTERS_READ, CHANGE_POINTERS_DELETE, CHANGE_POINTERS_CREATE etc…
+Sometimes you might come across requirement wherein you need to manually make entries into these tables which can be achieved by standard function module for this check out the Function group BD01 where you will find Function modules like CHANGE_POINTERS_READ, CHANGE_POINTERS_DELETE, CHANGE_POINTERS_CREATE etc…

-Hye….
-Wait i am getting a call from my Girl Friend…
+oh….
+Wait I am getting a call from my Girl Friend…

-(She only talks such a sweet when she needs a help).
+(She only talks in sweet way, when she needs help).

-My GF : i need to de-activate the creation of change pointers for message type MATMAS what should i do?
+My GF: I need to de-activate creation of change pointers for message type MATMAS what should I do?

 Me: To activate or deactivate a change pointer you can use transaction BD50:

-You can also activate or deactivate the change pointers at single go using transaction code : BD61 (Don’t play with this Transaction code else your managers will play with you )
+You can also activate or deactivate the change pointers at single go using transaction code : BD61 (Don’t play with the Transaction code else you managers will play with you J )

-Huuhhhhhh… this was a simple question she asked else i would have stucked for the whole day…
+Huuhhhhhh… this was a simple question she asked else I would have stuck for the whole day…

-ME : Ya i said you can de-activate the change pointers for the perticular message type using it.
+ME : Ya i said you can de-activate the change pointers for the particular message type using it.

 Me : Darling you did not inform me this.

-My GF : I did.now shut your mouth and give me the solution for this…
+My GF : I did.
+Now give me solution for this…

-(Don’t smile i know you also have the same problem.And that is why we called such creature as sweet poison )
+(Any way I know all have the same problem That is why we called such creature as sweet poison )

 Luckily we have a Business addins called BDCP_BEFORE_WRITE .

-So now what one need to do is create a Badi implementation using MATMAS as a filter criteria.
+So now what one need to do is create a Badi implementation using MATMAS as a filter criterion.

 For this We use Report program RBDMIDOC